Caroline Wright

-Caroline Fiona Wright is a British biochemist who is Professor of Genetics at the University of Exeter.
-She develops genome-wide sequencing technology for the diagnosis of rare diseases.
+Caroline Fiona Wright is a British biological chemist who is Professor of Genomic Medicine at the University of Exeter.
+Her research is focused on how to use genome-wide sequencing technology for the diagnosis of rare diseases.
 She was elected to the Academy of Medical Sciences in 2025.

 Early life and education

 Wright studied natural sciences at the University of Cambridge, where she focussed on biological chemistry.
-She graduated in 1997.
+She matriculated in 1997.
 Her doctoral research investigated the aggregation of immunoglobulin domains.

 Research and career

-Wright joined The PHG (Population Health and Genomics) Foundation, a think tank in Cambridge that looks to understand how emerging technologies (including genomics) can provide more effective healthcare and improve patient's lives.
+Wright joined The PHG (Population Health Genomics) Foundation in 2007, a think tank in Cambridge that looks to understand how emerging technologies (including genomics) can provide more effective healthcare and improve patient's lives.

-Wright was appointed to the Wellcome Sanger Institute.
+Wright joined the Wellcome Sanger Institute in 2011.
 At Sanger she managed the Deciphering Developmental Disorders project, a translational research study that makes use of exome sequencing to understand undiagnosed developmental disorders.
 Genome sequencing, which is now offered on the National Health Service, can improve the quality of life of children with development disorders.
+She was briefly seconded part-time to Genomics England where she was scientific lead for the 100,000 Genomes Project.
+In particular, Wright led on variant discovery and clinical interpretation.

 Wright joined the University of Exeter in 2017, where she was made a Personal Chair in Genomic Medicine in 2020.
-She has developed genome sequencing techniques to diagnose rare diseases.
-She looks to understand rare disease causing variants in genes.
-She was seconded to Genomics England where she was scientific lead for the 100,000 Genomes Project.
-In particular, Wright led on variant discovery and clinical interpretation.
+She has worked on using genome sequencing techniques to diagnose rare diseases, and understanding penetrance in populations.
+She looks to understand rare disease-causing variants in genes, applied in both diagnostic and screening contexts.

-Wright leads the Enhanced Interpretation Genomics England Clinical Interpretation Partnership.
-In 2025 she was elected Fellow of the Academy of Medical Sciences.
+In 2025, Wright was elected Fellow of the Academy of Medical Sciences.